glromeo/esbuild-sass-plugin/README.md

 ```

 this will use esbuild `loader: "css"` and your transpiled Sass will be in `index.css` alongside your bundle.
+There are two main options that control the plugin: `filter` which has the same meaning of filter in esbuild
+[onLoad](https://esbuild.github.io/plugins/#on-load) and `type` that's what specifies how the css should be
+rendered and imported.

 If you specify `type: "style"` then the stylesheet will be in the bundle
 and will be dynamically added to the page when the bundle is loaded.